Veterans asbestos exposure

 Am I eligible for disability benefits from VA?

-You may be able to get disability benefits if you have an illness believed to be caused by contact with asbestos and you meet both of the requirements listed below.
+You may eligible for disability benefits if you have an illness believed to be caused by contact with asbestos and you meet both of the requirements listed below.

 Both of these must be true: